zplewis/lastmileoftheway/README.md

 # Create a model, database migration (creates tables), and seeder (adds data to tables) all at once:
 # Model name here should be singular; the table will be created for you with a plural name
 # automatically, neat...
-php artisan make:model --controller --migration --seed -- FAQCategories
+php artisan make:model --controller --migration --seed -- FAQCategory

 # Perform a dry-run of the migrations that will be run
 php artisan migrate --pretend --seed